Online-Memory/online-memory/README.md

 Then just run the following Yarn script to make use of AWS Cloud Formation for creating all the required AWS services.

+Note: Make sure to use the correct Account ID.
+This is your AWS Account Id and can be found under the dropdown menu in the AWS toolbar.

 ```sh
 $ ACCOUNT_ID={YOUR_AWS_ACCOUNT_ID_HERE} yarn server:dev:deploy
 ```